codio-content/MySQL-What_is_a_database/.guides/content/Displaying-data-51f9.md

 A SQL statement is a set of instructions that are chained together in order for the program to understand and run a request.

-_SQL statements_ often begin with a verb.
+_SQL statements_ often begin with a verb (also know as keyword) and are followed by clauses, like the _FROM_ clause.

 By executing the `SELECT * FROM names;` SQL statement:

 - We are *SELECT*ing or requesting the data from all the table columns
 - The `*` symbol indicates _all_ data from those columns
-- The `FROM` modifier indicates the place where the data is going to be taken from.
+- The `FROM` clause indicates the place where the data is going to be taken from.
 In this case, the `names` table

 ---
 Queries for individual table columns can be performed too by specifying the attribute or column name in the statement.